Voldrak/wind-bnb/README.md

   <img src="./example.gif" alt="example"/>
 </p>

-## Hello all This is a simple Page made with react.js that show a clone off Air Bnb web page
+## Hello all!
+This is a little challenge made with react.js which is a small version of AirBnb website

 **Instructions**